-This means that in future the Regulation will apply for plant protection products and that the provisions of the Plant Protection Product Directive are repealed (provisions implemented in the Danish Chemicals Act and the Danish Pesticides Order).
+This means that in the future, the Regulation will apply for Plant Protection Products and that the provisions of the Plant Protection Product Directive are repealed (provisions implemented in the Danish Chemicals Act and the Danish Pesticides Order).

-The rules dating from before 14 June 2011 must be observed, however, with regard to applications for authorisation or renewal of authorisation of plant protection products, as described below.
+The rules dating from before 14 June 2011 continues to be valid, however, with regard to applications for authorisation or renewal of authorisation of plant protection products, as described below.
 There are also transitional provisions for some other types of substances/products which will in future require approval/authorisation.

 Existing authorisations are valid until they are amended or withdrawn.
 The amendment or withdrawal of the authorisation will take place under the previous provisions of the Danish Chemicals Act, if the change or withdrawal is the result of:

 - the inclusion of the active substance in Annex I of the Plant Protection Product Directive before 14 June 2011 with the ensuing re-evaluation of the Plant Protection Product, but where the case was not fully processed before 14 June 2011, or